Stafford, Swift, Lions protect big lead, pound Jaguars 34-16

 JACKSONVILLE, Fla.
-(AP) — Matthew Stafford finally got his first touchdown pass against Jacksonville.
-It helped the Detroit Lions build a lead even they couldn’t squander.
+(AP) — An elusive touchdown pass, a breakout performance, a defensive rebound and a reprieve for the head coach.

+This was a victory the Detroit Lions probably needed more than they would admit.
+It might even serve as a turning point for the season.

-Rookie D’Andre Swift ran for a career-high 116 yards and two touchdowns, Stafford got an elusive TD pass against the only team he hadn’t thrown one against in 12 NFL seasons and the Lions hammered the Jaguars 34-16 on Sunday.
+Rookie D’Andre Swift ran for a career-high 116 yards and two touchdowns, Matthew Stafford got a TD pass against the only team he hadn’t thrown one against in 12 NFL seasons and the Lions hammered the hapless Jacksonville Jaguars 34-16 on Sunday.

+“I thought our guys handled the last two weeks really well, ignored everything and just went out and played and played aggressive,” said embattled Lions coach Matt Patricia, who won for just the third time in his last 18 games.

 Detroit (2-3) made this one look easy, somewhat surprising considering the Lions had lost six straight in which they led by double digits.
 They’ve already done it three times this season, collapsing in losses to Chicago, Green Bay and New Orleans.

-It probably helped that this one came against hapless Jacksonville (1-5), which has now lost five straight and allowed at least 30 points in each.
-It’s the first time in franchise history the Jaguars have done that, putting the jobs of coach Doug Marrone and defensive coordinator Todd Wash in more jeopardy.
+It surely helped that this one came against reeling Jacksonville (1-5), which has now lost five straight and allowed at least 30 points in each.
+It’s the first time in franchise history the Jaguars have done that, seemingly putting the jobs of coach Doug Marrone and defensive coordinator Todd Wash in more jeopardy.

+“I’m not going to be one of those guys to say that’s not something that can happen,” Marrone said.
+“We see what happens around the league.
+I acknowledge that.”

-Lions coach Matt Patricia can breathe easy for a week.
-He had lost 15 of his previous 17 games, raising speculation about his future with the franchise.
+Patricia can breathe easy for at least a week after tempering speculation about his future with the franchise.

+“Our job is to go out there and play, not to pay attention to all the other stuff going on,” Stafford said.
+“We don’t live in a bubble — not yet at least.
+All of that stuff is apparent and around and whatever, but it’s our job to play at a high level.”

-But Detroit looked like a different team following its bye week.
+Detroit did that after a bye week.

 Stafford completed 19 of 31 passes for 223 yards, with an interception on a tipped pass.
 His 1-yard TD toss to T.J.
-Hockenson came on fourth down; it looked like Patricia and Lions really wanted the long-awaited passing score against Jacksonville.
+Hockenson came on fourth down and was his first against Jacksonville, the last team outside of Detroit that Stafford hadn’t thrown one against.

+“Nice to have the stat,” he said.
+“I’ll just keep it moving.”

-Swift had a breakout performance.
+Kenny Golladay finished with four receptions for 105 yards, and Swift had an eye-opening performance.
 The rookie from Georgia showed power, speed and elusiveness while improving to 4-0 at EverBank Field.
 His Bulldogs have won three straight against rival Florida at the NFL venue.

 It was the first time since 2013 that Detroit produced a 100-yard rusher and a 100-yard receiver in the same game.

-The Lions set the tone with a touchdown on their opening possession, becoming the fourth opponent in six games to get six points on their first drive against Jacksonville.
+The Lions set the tone early, becoming the fourth opponent in six games to score a touchdown on their first possession against Jacksonville.

-They were even better on defense, with the league’s worst-ranked run defenders stuffing James Robinson and pressuring Gardner Minshew early and often.
+They were even better on the other side of the ball, with the league’s worst-ranked run defense stuffing James Robinson and pressuring Gardner Minshew into two turnovers.

+“We’re definitely frustrated,” Minshew said.
+“This kind of feels like the same story each week, ‘All right, what’s our solution?
+What’s our solution?’
+We’ve got to start finding it.”

 CHART CLIMBING